-As discussed in Section 3, the Inception Score is not sufficient, on its own, to illustrate the trade-off between the quality and the diversity of samples which a certain GAN is capable of generating.
+As discussed in Chapter 3, the Inception Score is not sufficient, on its own, to illustrate the trade-off between the quality and the diversity of samples which a certain GAN is capable of generating.
 In our experiments, we control the quality-diversity trade-off by varying, after the model's training, the probability distribution which is used to sample latent vectors from the latent space.
-We do so by multiplying the covariance matrix of each Gaussian by a scaling factor $\sigma$ .
-Specifically, when using the baseline models we sample $\mathbf{z} \sim N(0, \sigma I)$ , and when using the GM-GAN models we sample $\mathbf{z}|k \sim N(\mu_k, \sigma \Sigma_k)$ , $k \sim Categ(\frac{1}{K}, ..., \frac{1}{K})$ .
-Thus, when $\sigma < 1$ , latent vectors are sampled with lower variance around the modes of the latent space probability distribution, and therefore the respective samples generated by the Generator are of higher expected quality, but lower expected diversity.
-The opposite happens when $\sigma > 1$ , where the respective samples generated by the Generator are of lower expected quality, but higher expected diversity.
-Figures 4, 6 demonstrate qualitatively the quality-diversity trade-off offered by GM-GANs when trained on the Toy and MNIST datasets.
+We do so by multiplying the covariance matrix of each Gaussian by a scaling factor σ .
+Specifically, when using the baseline models we sample $\mathbf{z} \sim N(0, \sigma I)$, and when using the MM-GAN models we sample $\mathbf{z}|k \sim N(\mu_k, \sigma \Sigma_k), k \sim Categ(\frac{1}{K}, ..., \frac{1}{K})$.
+Thus, when $\sigma < 1$, latent vectors are sampled with lower variance around the modes of the latent space probability distribution, and therefore the respective samples generated by the Generator are of higher expected quality, but lower expected diversity.
+The opposite happens when $\sigma > 1$, where the respective samples generated by the Generator are of lower expected quality, but higher expected diversity.
+Figures 4.2, 4.4 demonstrate qualitatively the quality-diversity trade-off offered by MM-GANs when trained on the Toy and MNIST datasets.

 We evaluated each model by calculating our proposed Quality Score from Eq.
-(6), and the Combined Diversity Score from Eq.
-(10), for each $\sigma \in \{0.5, 0.6, ..., 1.9, 2.0\}$ .
+(3.2), and the Combined Diversity Score from Eq.
+(3.6), for each $\sigma \in \{0.5, 0.6, ..., 1.9, 2.0\}$.
 Each model was trained 10 times using different initial parameter values.
 We computed for each model its mean Quality and mean Combined Diversity scores and the corresponding standard errors.
-The Quality and Diversity Scores of the GM-GAN and baseline models, when trained on the CIFAR-10, STL-10, Fashion-MNIST and MNIST datasets, are presented in Figure 7.
-In some cases (e.g. supervised training on CIFAR-10 and STL-10) the results show a clear advantage for our proposed model as compared to the baseline, as both the quality and the diversity scores of GM-GAN surpass those of AC-GAN, for all values of $\sigma$ .
-In other cases (e.g. unsupervised training on CIFAR-10 and STL-10), the results show that for the lower-end range of $\sigma$ , the baseline model offers higher quality, but dramatically lower diversity samples, as compared to our proposed model.
+The Quality and Diversity Scores of the MM-GAN and baseline models, when trained on the CIFAR-10, STL-10, Fashion-MNIST and MNIST datasets, are presented in Figure 4.5.

+In some cases (e.g. supervised training on CIFAR-10 and STL-10) the results show a clear advantage for our proposed model as compared to the baseline, as both the quality and the diversity scores of MM-GAN surpass those of AC-GAN, for all values of σ .
+In other cases (e.g. unsupervised training on CIFAR-10 and STL-10), the results show that for the lower-end range of σ , the baseline model offers higher quality, but dramatically lower diversity samples, as compared to our proposed model.
 In accordance, when visually examining the samples generated by the two models, we notice that most samples generated by the baseline model belong to a single class, while samples generated by our model are much more diverse and are scattered uniformly between different classes.
-In all cases, the charts predictably show an ascending Quality Score, and a descending Combined Diversity Score, as $\sigma$ is increased.
+In all cases, the charts predictably show an ascending Quality Score, and a descending Combined Diversity Score, as σ is increased.
+This correlates well with qualitative results which we have examined during our experiments, and thus shows that our proposed scoring method fits its task.